-Bottom line: sweet potatoes are the basis of so many wonderful comfort foods this time of year.
-This Paleo sweet potato spice bread is just the beginning!
+Bottom line: Sweet potatoes are the basis of so many wonderful comfort foods this time of year.
+This spiced paleo sweet potato bread is just the beginning!

 Looking for more paleo diet recipes?
 Check out plenty more easy sweet and savory options here!